dmbarbour/Sirea/README.md

 * _Declarative effects._ Effects expressed by RDP are commutative, idempotent, continuous, and concurrent.
 These properties offer many of the reasoning and refactoring benefits associated with _pure_ programming styles (i.e. ability to move code around, abstract it, eliminate duplicates), while also supporting open composition, encapsulation, and dynamic acquisition of resources similar to an OOP model.
 There is no need to pipe data all the way through the application just to raise a window or manage a widget.

 * _Declarative linking._ Attach your RDP behavior to the real world with a simple, type-driven resource discovery model.
 For example, if you need a UI you could simply `bcross` into a GLUT partition and start performing operations on windows that are named by type.
 Or if you need HTTP access, cross into a partition representing network access and perform a GET.
 The necessary resources are abstracted as pre-existing the RDP behavior (via `PCX` type) and may be implicitly accessible with a simple behavior transformer (`BCX`).
+Declarative linking can be extended to dynamic resources via a plugins model (below).

 * _Predictable, composable performance._ Sirea is designed for soft real time applications.
 It will control the amount of in-flight or lazy computations at any given instant to keep memory footprint and incremental CPU costs under control.
 Sirea won't forbid expensive functions growing state, but an attentive developers should have very little difficulty managing performance and memory footprint.